 Dell Curved Gaming Monitor S2721HGF Review: Price & Verdict

 The Dell Curved Gaming Monitor S2721HGF is a cheap gaming monitor.
 It’s RRP sits at £268.50/$279.99 but it’s often found much cheaper (check our widgets for the best deal right now).
+It's also worth checking our Dell discount codes to pick up a great deal.
 That make’s it the cheapest monitor on our best gaming monitor list.

 Are there better gaming monitors?
 Of course, but I’ve tested a few that are reasonably more expensive than this without feeling any significant uptick in performance.
 The Dell Curved Gaming Monitor S2721HGF does exactly what it sets out to do.